 Where Spartans Stay and Play For Extra Adventure

-This fall, the Spartan North American Championship will return to the rugged mountains of North Lake Tahoe.
-The event is the culmination of the United States and Canada’s National Series, bringing the best obstacle course racers on the continent to the picturesque destination with $62,000 in prize money on the line.
+This fall, the 24-Hour Spartan Ultra World Championship will be held at the rugged mountains of North Lake Tahoe.
+The event is the culmination of the United States and Canada’s National Series, bringing the best obstacle course racers on the continent to the picturesque destination with $45,200 in prize money on the line.

 However, with such a concentration of activities that put athletes to their ultimate test, Spartans at all levels will be tempted to stay a little longer to enjoy all the benefits of fall, or visit season after season for something new each trip.
 And even if Spartan Races aren’t in your immediate future, North Lake Tahoe has something for you as well.

 Whatever the season and activity you choose, we ask that you travel responsibly.
 This means doing your part to preserve North Lake Tahoe’s natural beauty when exploring the environment.
 Make sure to leave no trace by packing out what you brought in, disposing of trash in designated receptacles, staying on trails so you don’t disturb the landscape and being mindful of your actions (and your pets!) to reduce your ecological footprint.
 We can all help take care.

 Little wonder Spartans love to stay after the Championship; In North Lake Tahoe, the options are almost as endless as the adventures.

 The scenic and picturesque mountainside makes the perfect backdrop for all your fall activities.
 From hiking and rock climbing at all skill levels to biking and zipline courses, there’s no shortage of good times to be had.